Hey Kids (Start Here)

 They’re gulls, for god’s sake; he has no urge to chase them.

-Hermann can feel his expression crack briefly and reform, but only in despair, and not in any instinct of predation.
+Hermann’s expression cracks and reforms, but only in despair, and not in any instinct of predation.

-Is this one manifestation of what Newton had meant when he’d mentioned ‘evil’, days ago?
-The unwanted external influence, worming its way into the mind, cracking apart a sense of self that should be whole, bringing it partially into accord with all that it had ever opposed?
+Is this a manifestation of what Newton had meant when he’d mentioned “evil,” days ago?
+The unwanted external influence, worming its way into the mind, cleaving a sense of self that should be whole, bringing it partially into accord with all it had ever opposed?

-In so far as a thing is evil to us it is contrary to us, his brain offers him.
+Insofar as a thing is evil to us it is contrary to us, his brain offers.

-Yesterday, in the horrified subterranean reaches of his mind, beneath the quiet, continuous reading of the latest neuroscience to his half-delirious colleague, he had intended to come here.
+Yesterday, in the subterranean reaches of his mind, beneath the quiet, continuous reading of the latest neuroscience to his half-delirious colleague, he’d intended to come here.
 To look at the gulls.
-To watch them.
-To purposefully call up everything his brain is trying to actively bury and to practice snapping in and out of lateral pathways.
+To call up everything his brain is actively burying and to practice snapping in and out of lateral pathways.

 But he can’t do it.